Geeksltd/MSharp.Docs/how-to/uiComposition/sharedvsPage-ownedModules.md

     }
 }
 ```
-This is reflected as changing the ViewModel class to use binding prefix and [FromQuery] attribute.
+This change is reflected in the generated code as changing the ViewModel class to use binding prefix and `[FromQuery]` attribute.
 More information can be found [here](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/model-binding?view=aspnetcore-5.0#complex-types).
 ```csharp
 public partial class ContactsList : IViewModel
 {